The Most Widely Acclaimed Restaurant in the Cotswolds

 Looking out over a private walled garden, the Lords’ dining room is everything that a fine restaurant in the Cotswolds should be.
-Enjoy pre-dinner drinks and canapés in the bar or drawing room, then surrender yourself to our expert team of waiting staff.
-Some 1000 wine bins are carefully stored in the Lords’ 17th century cellars – do pop down for a look if you’re staying with us.
-Dinner is a beautifully paced piece of theatre, with various tasting menus available.
+Enjoy pre-dinner drinks and canapés in the bar or drawing room, before letting our expert team of waiting staff take care of you.
+Hundreds of wine bins are carefully stored in the Lords’ 17th-century cellars – our Sommelier would be delighted to show you around.

 Head Chef at Lords of the Manor is Charles Smith.
 Charles joined us after gaining experience at Petrus by Marcus Wareing, Per Se (at the time rated the best restaurant in New York, rated 10th in the world), Kitchen Table, Fera at Claridges, and most recently the Michelin Starred Alyn Williams at The Westbury.